hh.sePublications

 Halmstad University, School of Business, Innovation and Sustainability, The Rydberg Laboratory for Applied Sciences (RLAS).

-A validated method to assess the network length and the heat distribution costs of potential district heating systems in Italy2021In: International Journal of Sustainable Energy Planning and Management, ISSN 2246-2929, E-ISSN 2246-2929, Vol. 31, p.
+A validated method to assess the network length and the heat distribution costs of potential district heating systems in Italy2021In: International Journal of Sustainable Energy Planning and Management, E-ISSN 2246-2929, Vol. 31, p.
 59-78Article in journal (Refereed)

 Abstract [en]